Maria Eichhorn (politician): Political career

-Member of Parliament

-Maria Eichhorn has been a member of the district council of Landkreis Regensburg since 1972.
+Maria Eichhorn was elected as a member of the district council of Landkreis Regensburg in 1972.

-She has been a member of the German Bundestag since 1990.
+She was elected to the Bundestag in the 1990 election.
 From 1994 to 2005, she was chairwoman of the parliamentary group Family, Senior Citizens, Women and Youth and since 2006 has been the CDU/CSU parliamentary group's Commissioner for Drugs.

 In 2002 and 2005, Maria Eichhorn was directly elected to the constituency of Regensburg and before that always via the state list Bavaria into the Bundestag.
 In the 2005 Bundestag election, she received 53.0% of the first vote in the Regensburg constituency.

 In 2009, Maria Eichhorn no longer stood for a seat in the German Bundestag and therefore retired.
 Her successor as constituency representative is the CSU politician Peter Aumer.

 Public offices

 From 1990 to 2002, Maria Eichhorn was deputy Landrätin of the Landkreis Regensburg.

 Eichhorn is a member of the Central Committee of German Catholics (ZdK) and Bavarian state chairwoman of donum vitae.

 The "Kulturverein Regensburger Domspatzen", of which she was also chairwoman, dissolved in January 2015, as the Bishopric had already prohibited the Domspatzen from accepting funds from this association years earlier.
 The reason for this was that, in the opinion of the diocese, Eichhorn's activities for Donum Vitae were not compatible with her chairmanship of the association.